AARP Eye Center

 - Improve coordination between VA and Medicare programs offering home- and community-based supports and services.

-“After their service, hard work and contributions to our society, America’s veterans deserve to live with independence, security and dignity,” Bill Sweeney, AARP’s senior vice president for government affairs, wrote in the letters.
-Sweeney noted that 3 in 4 people age 50-plus who responded to a recent AARP survey said they want to remain in their current homes and communities as long as possible and that veterans and their caregivers “need and deserve our support.”
+“After their service, hard work and contributions to our society, America’s veterans deserve to live with independence, security and dignity,” wrote Bill Sweeney, AARP senior vice president for government affairs.
+An AARP survey found that 3 in 4 people 50 and older want to stay in their current home as they age, we noted in the letter.